Skip to main content

 customer.metafields.customer_fields.data["DATA_COLUMN_KEY"]

-❗ Note for all syntaxes: Make sure to replace DATA_COLUMN_KEY with the actual data column key you wish to use.
+❗ Note for all syntaxes: Make sure to replace NAMESPACE and DATA_COLUMN_KEY with the actual values you wish to use.
 The syntaxes above are just for reference purposes.

 Liquid-friendly data types